Research

 This paper investigates the effects of relative economic policy uncertainty (EPU) on outward foreign direct investment (FDI) from South Korea to 21 host countries.
 We develop a theoretical model for the relationship between uncertainty and outward FDI and estimate the dynamic effects of the relative EPU on FDI outflows using the dynamic panel and panel VAR models.
 We find that a relatively high EPU in the home country significantly contributes to increased outward FDI.
 When a one-percent relative EPU shock occurs, FDI outflow peaks in the fifth quarter, with the accumulated response of FDI outflows rising approximately 1.43%, then gradually decreasing over the next quarters.

-Dynamic Coupling of the U.S. and Canadian Industrial Production Indices, submitted
+Dynamic Coupling of the U.S. and Canadian Industrial Production Indices

 We study the coupling of the United States and Canada's industrial production indices using a non-linear autoregressive model.
 Estimating the exponential smooth transition autoregressive (ESTAR) model in the literature is improved with an expanded set of specifications.
 We identify the dynamic linkage between the United States and Canada and evaluate the forecast performance of each model.
 The results show the non-linear autoregressive model with bilateral trade linkage to outperform other models suggested by existing studies.

-• Central Bank Swap Lines and Currency Internationalization in Trade (with Yang Jiao, Ohyun Kwon, and Shang-Jin Wei), paper coming soon
+• Central Bank Swap Lines, Bank Risk Management and Currency Choice in Trade (with Yang Jiao, Ohyun Kwon, and Shang-Jin Wei), paper available upon request

 Works in Progress